mbridak/wfd_py_logger/README.md

 ![Alt text](https://github.com/mbridak/wfd_py_logger/raw/master/logger.png)

 ## What was learned from WFD 2020
 ~~I might want to include some integration with CAT via hamlib or flrig.
 As I found needing to remember to switch modes/bands during the event a little annoying.
-I haven't looked but am sure there must be a python lib for this.~~
+I haven't looked but am sure there must be a python lib for this.~~ Done.

 The WFD group who processes the logs needs lines ending in CR/LF.
 I've updated the cabrillo generator for next year.